Foliations of asymptotically flat 3-manifolds by stable constant mean curvature spheres: Stable CMC spheres in asymptotically Schwarzschild manifolds

 \section{Stable CMC spheres in asymptotically Schwarzschild manifolds}

-Let $(M,g)$ be $C^4$-asymptotic to Schwarzschild \eqref{Schwarzschild metric}.
-In their pioneering paper \cite{HuiskenYau}, G.~Huisken and S.-T.~Yau have shown that there is a family $H_0>0$, of stable constant mean curvature spheres $\Sigma(H)\subset M$ with mean curvature $H(\Sigma(H))=H$ that forms a foliation of the complement of a compact subset of $M$.
-Moreover, they have established a powerful result characterizing the leaves of this foliation; see \cite[Theorem 5.1]{HuiskenYau}.
+Let $(M,g)$ be a connected complete Riemannian manifold of dimension $n= 3$ that is $C^4$-asymptotic to Schwarzschild \eqref{Schwarzschild metric} with mass $m>0$.
+In their pioneering paper \cite{HuiskenYau}, G.~Huisken and S.-T.~Yau have shown that there is a distinguished family $H_0>0$, of stable constant mean curvature spheres $\Sigma(H)\subset M$ with mean curvature $H$ that forms a foliation of the complement of a compact subset of $M$.
+Moreover, they have established a characterization of the leaves of this foliation; see \cite[Theorem 5.1]{HuiskenYau}.
 As they explain in \cite[Theorem 4.2 and Remark 4.3]{HuiskenYau}, the foliation \eqref{cmc foliation} gives rise to both a canonical asymptotic coordinate system of $(M, g)$ and a notion of geometric center of mass defined by $C_{CMC}=(C_{CMC}^1,\,C_{CMC}^2,\,C_{CMC}^3)$ where